eliu-civ/CIV-CTF-Writeups-/PicoGym/Easy/Information.md

 ### Use the base64 decrypter (image on the right) to find the flag!

-### If you have some cryptography experience
+### If you have some cryptography experience:
 You'll likely recognize that this is a base64 sequence.
-You can directly decipher the sequence in your webshell using the following command: echo cGljb0NURnt0aGVfbTN0YWRhdGFfMXNfbW9kaWZpZWR9 | base64 -d
+You can directly decipher the sequence in your webshell using the following command:
-     ^ paste the suspicious sequence here           ^ indicate the cipher
+    echo cGljb0NURnt0aGVfbTN0YWRhdGFfMXNfbW9kaWZpZWR9 | base64 -d

 ## All in all, you should finish with the correct flag picoCTF{the_m3tadata_1s_modified}!
 ### Congrats!
 You just found a flag!
 Submit it into the challenge.